whytin/Detectron.pytorch/README.md

   (In order to succesfully run the script above, you need to update the full path to the respective folders in the script).

 - **Custom Dataset**
   Similar to above, create a directory named `CustomDataset` in the `data` folder and add symlinks to the `annotations` directory and `JPEGImages` as shown for Pascal Voc dataset.
+You also need to link the custom dataset devkit to `CustomDataDevkit`.

 Recommend to put the images on a SSD for possible better training performance